 February 27, 2020 – Kate Weisshaar (University of North Carolina- Chapel Hill), “An Imperfect Match?
 Variation in Gender and Racial Discrimination by Skills and Relative Qualification”

-Unfortunately, our scheduled talks with Laura Doering (University of Toronto) and Ashton Verdery (Penn State) have been postponed due to COVID-19.
+Unfortunately, our scheduled talks with Laura Doering (University of Toronto) and Ashton Verdery (Penn State) have been postponed, and our seminar with Lucinda Platt (LSE) has been canceled due to COVID-19.

 To sign up for our email newsletter, please click here.